 3. Predict engagement

-Then Facebook predicts how individual users will respond to each piece of content.
+Facebook predicts how individual users will respond to each piece of content.
 These predictions depend on each user’s unique data.

 4. Develop relevance scores

-“The Facebook algorithm’s goal is to ensure everyone sees posts from the people they find valuable,” says Simon Bacher, CEO and Co-founder of Ling App.
+“The Facebook algorithm’s goal is to ensure everyone sees posts from the people they find valuable,” says Simon Bacher, CEO and co-founder of Ling App.

 “The platform gives a relevance score, wherein a high content score means a higher feed placement.”